Danny7226/MyLeetcodeJourney/README.md

 # MyLeetcodeJourney
-My own solution to Leetcode tests
+Solutions to Leetcode tests of my own